 This may seem like a no-brainer, but if you have any inkling that you may not like what you're purchasing, buy it somewhere else.
 There are likely plenty of other places that DO offer returns where you can purchase the item in question, and to be safe you should always make sure to check a store's individual return policy, especially if you're not positive you're going to keep what you're buying.

 If all else fails, sell it!

 So you're in possession of something you're not totally into, but the store it's from doesn't offer returns.
 Sell it online!
 If it's a gift, you'll get money you can spend on something you actually want, and if you paid for it, you can make your money back or even make small profit.
-If you're interested in learning about how and where to sell your stuff online, here's our comprehensive how-to guide for new sellers.

 Our picks for stores with the best return policies: